 - Another reason that monthly ivermectin treatment is not recommended for heartworm-infected dogs is that some parasitologists believe that the "slow kill" method has contributed to the development of strains of heartworms that are resistant to heartworm preventive medications.
 (Dr. Byron Blagburn, webinar, Emerging Issues in Heartworm Prevention, presented by DVM360, 4/20/2011)

-In cases where melarsomine treatment is not practical for a dog with heartworms, monthly ivermectin is preferable to no treatment.
+In cases where melarsomine treatment is not practical for a dog with heartworms, monthly ivermectin may be considered.
 However, it should be remembered that this method of heartworm treatment has serious shortcomings and is not the preferred method of heartworm treatment.